-Under its agreements with Janssen, the Company recognized manufacturing revenues related to RISPERDAL CONSTA of \$82.5 million, \$98.6 million and \$129.8 million during the nine months ended December 31, 2013 and the twelve months ended March 31, 2013 and 2012, respectively.
-Under its agreements with Janssen, the Company recognized royalty revenues related to RISPERDAL CONSTA of \$24.7 million, \$35.0 million and \$38.5 million during the nine months ended December 31, 2013 and the twelve months and \$38.5 million during the nine months ended December 31, 2013 and the twelve months ended March 31, 2013 and 2012, respectively.
+Under its agreements with Janssen, the Company recognized manufacturing revenues related to RISPERDAL CONSTA of \$82.5 million and \$98.6 million during the nine months ended December 31, 2013 and the twelve months ended March 31, 2013, respectively.
+Under its agreements with Janssen, the Company recognized royalty revenues related to RISPERDAL CONSTA of \$24.7 million and \$35.0 million during the nine months ended December 31, 2013 and the twelve months ended March 31, 2013, respectively.